 Where To Stay In Perth?

 Perth does not have any shortage of accommodation.
-If you’re looking for something on a decent side of budget, I can suggest Pan Pacific Perth, as recommended by a few other people in the city.
+If you’re looking for something on a decent side of the budget, I can suggest Pan Pacific Perth, as recommended by a few other people in the city.
 As a solo traveller, I, however, opted for a 6-bed dormitory in Haus Accommodation and totally loved it.
 The hostel was clean and exceptionally quiet, despite its central location.
 If you’re staying in Perth for only a few days and don’t want to spend all your money on accommodation, don’t think twice, the hostel’s close proximity to central train and bus station in Perth will moreover only make you love your decision.

 Have You Seen Any Graffiti Areas Around The World?
 What’s Your Favorite Place?